 In part one of this blog we looked at three high-level questions you should consider when choosing a graph visualization partner.
 In this post we’ll tackle three more.
 Let’s get straight to it.

 4. How much help and support will the partner provide?

 Developing an application from scratch can be challenging.
 With the right partner, it doesn’t need to be.
-To help our customers create leading applications we offer a range of consulting services and a support channel.
-Let’s start by looking at our consulting services.
+To help our customers create leading applications we offer a range of support and guidance.

 From the initial application design and prototyping to deployment and maintenance, we’re here to help.